The Man Who Stepped into Yesterday: Official releases

 Though the album was recorded, it has never been released officially.
 Phish circulated the studio recording of the suite in 1987 and 1988 and it quickly became a collector's item.
 At one time Anastasio announced plans in Doniac Schvice, Phish's newsletter, to release the material as an interactive CD-ROM.
 However, this never happened and the album can only be found in bootleg or in fan-traded form.

 The only officially released version of the Gamehendge suite is as part of the band's July 8, 1994 concert, which was released in August 2020.
-This version of the suite does not include "Possum", but features "Llama", "McGrupp and the Watchful Hosemasters" and "Divided Sky", all of which are connected to the Gamehendge mythology or the story of Colonel Forbin, and well as "NO2", an experimental instrumental that was the B-side to the "Down with Disease" single and is used during the performance to soundtrack Anastasio's introductory narrative.
+This version of the suite does not include "Possum", but features "Llama", "McGrupp and the Watchful Hosemasters" and "Divided Sky", all of which are connected to the Gamehendge mythology or the story of Colonel Forbin, as well as "NO2", an experimental instrumental that was the B-side to the "Down with Disease" single and is used during the performance to soundtrack Anastasio's introductory narrative.

+On December 31, 2023, Phish performed their annual New Year's Eve show at Madison Square Garden, playing music from The Man Who Stepped Into Yesterday with live actors, including Annie Golden, who played the part of the grandmother of Jimmy from "Harpua".